Shakespeare & The Earl's of Derby

 As you turn the corner into your venue for the evening, cast your eyes on the beautiful Knowsley Hall, an authentic stately home dating back to 1495 which is home to The Earl & Countess of Derby.
 With all our Shakespearian connections, there couldn’t be a more fitting venue for this thrilling tale.
 As the sun sets across the Hall’s gardens, you’ll be transported into a different time.

 The Lord Chamberlain’s Men pride themselves on their authenticity!
 Their excellent performance is delivered by an all male cast, in the open air, paying homage to how Shakespeare’s plays would have originally been performed.
-Come and be enchanted by their exciting performance, thrilled by the beautiful Elizabethan costumes and delighted by this captivating story – A Midsummer Night’s Dream!
+Come and be enchanted by their exciting performance, thrilled by the beautiful Elizabethan costumes and delighted by this captivating story – As You Like It

 There’s nothing better than sitting out in your garden on a summers evening.
 Except maybe sitting in our garden with a picnic and play!
 Here in the private grounds of Knowsley Hall we invite you to bring a picnic!
 Bring camping chairs, a good picnic blanket, some of your favourite treats, and even a spot of bubbly to make this a truly special evening!